Overview

 2. Visit the Iconic Reine

-Reine is one of the most picturesque, famous and probably most photographed village in Lofoten.
+Reine is one of the most picturesque, famous, and probably most photographed villages in Lofoten.
 In the town itself, there’s not so much to see but it is all about the location and the surroundings.
-One of the best things to do here, is hiking up the iconic Reinebringen.
+Hiking up the iconic Reinebringen is one of the most popular things to do in Lofoten in summer.
 It is a very accessible hike because a large staircase of 1978 steps is constructed all the way to the top.

 3. Hike Lofoten's dramatic mountains